-In late 2017, SDSN and the International Institute for Applied Systems Analysis (IIASA) launched the Food, Agriculture, Biodiversity, Land Use and Energy (FABLE) Pathways Consortium to bring together leading research institutions which form more than 20 country and regional teams.
+In late 2017, SDSN and the International Institute for Applied Systems Analysis (IIASA) launched the Food, Agriculture, Biodiversity, Land Use and Energy (FABLE) Pathways Consortium to bring together leading research institutions more than 20 country and regional teams.
 Members of the consortium collaborate to develop integrated long-term pathways towards sustainable land-use and food systems consistent with the SDGs and the Paris Agreement.
 The FABLE analyses will also assess international spillover effects to ensure that national pathways are consistent with global objectives.

 The Food, Agriculture, Biodiversity, Land Use and Energy (FABLE) Pathways Consortium met for its second full consortium meeting on 6-8 June at IIASA in Austria.
 Close to 30 FABLE country team members joined in person and some additional 20 persons from the FABLE Secretariat, IIASA, the Potsdam Institute for Climate Impact Research (PIK), and the Food and Land Use Coalition (FOLU) also participated.
 At the meeting, the FABLE teams adopted an ambitious work program.
 Together, the participants also refined the FABLE pillars for sustainable land-use and food systems (figure below), which summarize the action agenda for sustainable food and land-use systems in five simple categories that will guide FABLE’s analytical work.

 The Consortium also explored operational 2030 and 2050 targets – consistent with the SDGs, the Paris Agreement, and the Aichi biodiversity targets – that will anchor the pathways developed by the country teams.
 As one example, the consortium will explore how the “Half Earth” concept developed by E.O.
 Wilson might be operationalized to inform country-level action to protect and restore biodiversity.